Oswestry F.C. (1875)

 Oswestry Football Club, occasionally known as Oswestry Town, was a football club from Shropshire.

 History

 The club was founded out of Oswestry Cricket Club on 4 September 1875; it claimed a foundation date of 1870 which may have been the date of the cricket club's foundation.
+Oswestry reached the semi-final of the first Shropshire Senior Cup in 1877–78, and were drawn to visit the original Shrewsbury club.
+The original tie ended in a 2–2 draw, with Oswestry's forward Alexander Fletcher Jones - a former student at Oswestry School but by now a mathematics master at Clifton College - being picked out as "an admirable centre". but the week before the replay, Jones was killed in an extraordinary incident while accompanying the College's cadet corps on the Avonmouth Railway; one of the pupils, Edward Hemming, accidentally discharged a gun in one carriage, and the bullet struck Jones - in another carriage - in the chest.
+Oswestry went down 3–0 in the replay (also at Shrewsbury), its players wearing black armbands.

 The club gained a boost in 1878, when Druids temporarily folded, which resulted in so many Druids players joining Oswestry, that Oswestry provided the majority of the Welsh national side which narrowly lost 2–1 at England in January 1879.
+The club resigned from the Birmingham & District Football Association in September 1880.

 It entered the FA Cup for the first time in 1882–83, borrowing several players from the rival Oswestry White Star club for the first round tie with the revived Druids, although to no avail as the Shropshire side bowed out.